SilentPenguin/mvc/README.md

 a simple mvc implementation written in and for python3.4

 bugs? this is likely to be rife with them.
-There's doubtlessly performance issues which need ironing out and encoding issues.
+There's doubtlessly performanceand encoding issues which need ironing out.
 The wsgi interface implementation is rudementory at best.

 This module currently has a couple of main aspects, templating, routing and modelbinding